 Our product sales data do not cover all products and markets, so please read the accompanying notes above to understand what they include.
 Further information is available under ‘interpreting the data’.

 Details of loans for house purchases and remortgages are captured by mortgage sales data, but data relating to further advances are not.
 Additionally, mortgage PSD only covers regulated mortgage contracts so it excludes products such as second-charge lending, commercial, and buy-to-let mortgages.

 We only ask firms to report completed transactions (where the funds have been transferred from lender to borrower).
-The data each lender submits for mortgage PSD is the same as the data it gives to the Council of Mortgage Lenders (CML) for its Regulated Mortgage Survey.
+The data each lender submits for mortgage PSD is the same as the data it gives to the Council of Mortgage Lenders (CML), part of UK Finance, for its Regulated Mortgage Survey.
 However, the figures published in that survey will differ from mortgage PSD because a small number of mortgage lenders do not submit data to the CML.

 If you would like more information about mortgage sales, the FCA and Bank of England publish other sources of mortgage data, such as those derived from the Mortgage Lending and Administration Return (MLAR) which cover different areas.
 For example, further mortgage advances are included in the MLAR but not in the PSD.
 So please bear these factors in mind when comparing mortgage PSD with other related data.
 View the MLAR data.

 For investment products, we also publish further data on retirement income product sales in our Data Bulletin twice a year.
 View the latest retirement income data.

 To find out what we mean by the terms we use in PSD, please see our glossaries of definitions

 For further information on the product sales data, view Interpreting the data.